TrickeySolutions/aggregator-demo/README.md

 If you encounter any issues during setup:

 1. Verify all Cloudflare services are properly created and configured
-2. Check that all environment variables are set correctly
+2. Check that all environment variables are set correctly (use dev.vars file locally and secrets when deployed)
 3. Ensure your Cloudflare account has access to all required services (Workers, R2, AI Gateway, etc.)
 4. Check the Workers logs in the Cloudflare Dashboard for any error messages